• Courses

 1. You submit the form

-2. And almost immediately you see the success message appear.
-The page did not refresh, the URL of the page did not change.
+2. And almost immediately, you see the success message appear.
+The page did not refresh, and the URL of the page did not change.

-It is very likely that the form you’re dealing with is built with AJAX (it’s a certain technology).
+The form you’re dealing with is likely built with AJAX (it’s a certain technology).

 If yes, you’re dealing with an AJAX form.
 Read this guide to learn how to track it.